Supporting individuals with ADHD in the workplace

 Quiet workspaces: Someone with ADHD can find the noise and distraction of an open plan office very difficult to effectively work.
 Consider designating quieter areas of the office, smaller rooms or using noise-cancelling headphones.

-Visual aids: Using calendars, checklists, and other visual tools can help individuals with ADHD stay organised and remember their responsibilities.
+Visual aids: Using calendars, checklists and other visual tools can help individuals with ADHD stay organised and remember their responsibilities.
 These aids can provide a clear structure and reduce the cognitive load associated with remembering tasks.

 Clear expectations and goals: Providing clear and concise instructions and setting achievable goals can help individuals with ADHD stay on track.
 This can reduce confusion and frustration and provide a sense of direction and motivation.